timur-harin/Sum24FlutterCourse/lib/templates/lab7/README.md

 ## Test

-Add widget test for main.dart and apply running this test in GitHub Actions
+Add widget test for main.dart and apply running this test in GitHub Actions -- done

 ## CI/CD